akhilnev/Mood-Notetaker/simple-demo/next_steps.md

 ---

-## 3  Create or pick an ElevenLabs voice
+## 3  Create or pick an ElevenLabs voice ( I would rather just use an existing dont waste time on this )

 ```js
 async function ensureVoice(role, company) {